Tetra Ireland

 Acquisition in 2015

-Emergency CallWorks is a provider of integrated services designed for the Public Safety Answering Point (PSAP) and Dispatch community.
-The company offers a comprehensive solution for receiving Next Generation 911 calls, dispatching first responders, and transmitting critical information to mobile workforces.
-By leveraging VoIP technology, Emergency CallWorks enhances the efficiency and effectiveness of emergency response processes, improving the control and administration of E911, emergency management, and dispatch workflows.
-Their products facilitate better communication, cooperation, and data sharing among public safety agencies, ultimately leading to faster and more accurate emergency responses.
+Emergency CallWorks, formerly known as Emergency CallWorx, Inc., specializes in providing integrated services to the Public Safety Answering Point (PSAP) and dispatch community.
+The company offers a comprehensive solution for handling Next Generation 911 calls, efficiently dispatching first responders and other resources, and transmitting crucial information to mobile workforces.
+By leveraging VoIP technology, Emergency CallWorks enhances the control and administration of emergency response workflows, improving the speed and accuracy of emergency management.
+The company's products facilitate better communication, cooperation, and data sharing among public safety agencies, ultimately supporting their mission to deliver effective emergency services.

 Twisted Pair Solutions